 Unfortunately, attacks on WordPress websites are an everyday occurrence.
 However, this doesn’t mean your site needs to become part of the statistic.
 With a little prevention work, you can secure your website against most low-level attacks, and practically ensure that you won’t have to deal with the fallout.

-Let’s recap four of the best ways to protect WordPress against attacks:
+Let’s recap seven of the best ways to protect WordPress against attacks: